 Here’s a collection of questions we have received from potential customers.
 If you can’t find the answers you’re looking for, contact us with your questions.

 - The space transportation to the space station

 - Insertion of the payload into the Nanoracks Platform

 In short, the basics for the experiment.

 - More than two hours of consulting on payload development per 1U.
-We will help you, but after a certain point, we have to charge for consulting on payload development.
+After two hours of consulting, Nanoracks will charge for this service.

-- There is a charge for return of physical data, if at all possible.
+- There is a charge for return of physical data, if applicable.

 - Missions longer than 30 days